jeffpar/pcjs/blog/_posts/2018/2018-04-01-exploring-the-ibm-personal-computer.md

     &02C1:06A2 87CA             XCHG    CX,DX       ; yes, so swap CX and DX
     &02C1:06A4 CD10             INT     10

 So why, on a *real* PC, was the screen still being successfully erased?
-Because the monochrome video card's 4K buffer can be addressed not only at B000:0000, but also at B000:1000, B000:2000, and so on, all the way up to B000:7000.
+Because the Monochrome Display Adapter (MDA) frame buffer can be addressed not only at B000:0000, but also at B000:1000, B000:2000, and so on, all the way up to B000:7000.
+So a scroll or clear operation that writes past the bottom of the screen will begin writing at the top of the screen again.

+NOTE: Even on a real PC, if you used an EGA video card with a monochrome monitor, your screen would *not* be properly erased, because the EGA only mapped the frame buffer into memory once, at the standard location for monochrome text (B000:0000).
+The EGA provided impressive compatibility with non-EGA hardware *and* software, but there were also a few minor differences, and this was one of them.

 This was an easy fix for the PCjs Video component, because the Bus component already supports aliasing blocks of memory to other addresses.
 Unfortunately, this required the Bus default block size to be no larger than 4K, and for machines